 Also, as a refresher, read my thoughts on Why Fudge is a Great Accessible RPG.

-There are tons of great … Continue reading
+There are tons of great settings and hacks for Fudge. …

 Virtuacon 2013 is over, and it was a huge success.
 Roughly 375 people participated in RPGGeek’s first online game convention, and every single one of us had an amazing time.